project-beaver/.github/profile/README.md

-:beaver: Project Beaver is a hobby project, meant to be a drop-in replacement for GNU/Linux userland tools.
+:beaver: Project Beaver is a hobby project to create POSIX-compliant coreutils.

 All tools are licensed under the MIT license.